 A review of a pioneering scheme to defer the prosecution of low-level offenders has highlighted key benefits, including avoiding criminalisation and associated negative social impact, as well as challenges, such as addressing racial disparities.
 Researchers from Manchester Met and charitable foundation Barrow Cadbury Trust have published their final report findings (2023) of a review of Chance to Change, a deferred prosecution scheme piloting in West Yorkshire and London, supported by the Ministry of Justice.

-Manchester Metropolitan University and the Open University, the University of Oxford, the University of Glasgow and The University of Edinburgh have been awarded just under £750,000 by the National Institute for Health Research (NIHR) (2021).
-The project: Witness to harm, holding to account: Improving patient, family and colleague witnesses’ experiences of Fitness to Practise proceedings, will see researchers undertaking a mixed methods study with the UK’s health and care regulators about the experience of the public as witnesses in professional health and care regulatory proceedings.
+Manchester Metropolitan University and the Open University, the University of Oxford, the University of Glasgow and The University of Edinburgh were awarded just under £750,000 by the National Institute for Health Research (NIHR) (2021).
+The project – Witness to Harm, Holding to Account: Improving patient, family and colleague witnesses’ experiences of Fitness to Practise proceedings – will see researchers undertaking a mixed methods study with the UK’s health and care regulators about the experience of the public as witnesses in professional health and care regulatory proceedings.

 Researchers from Manchester Law School have extensive experience across a number of areas including: honour-based abuse (HBA) and forced marriage (FM) (https://committees.parliament.uk/writtenevidence/114429/pdf/); the growth of LGBT/SOGI rights activism in international legal arenas; victims and witnesses of international and transnational crimes e.g. genocide, crimes against humanities, war crimes and slavery (Memorandum of Understanding between the UK and Rwanda for the provision of an asylum partnership arrangement (Parliament.UK).